Regularity of velocity averages in kinetic equations with heterogeneity: Introduction

 \section{Introduction}

-Kinetic equations describe the statistical behaviour of a large number of particles or agents, capturing the evolution of their distribution functions over time and space.
-These equations, including the Boltzmann and Vlasov equations, are pivotal in modeling particle interactions through collisions or external forces \cite{Cercignani:1988aa,Villani:2002aa,Vasseur:2008aa}.
+Kinetic equations describe the statistical behavior of a large number of particles or agents, capturing the evolution of their distribution functions over time and space.
+These equations, including the Boltzmann and Vlasov equations, are pivotal in modeling particle interactions through collisions or external forces \cite{Cercignani:1988aa,Vasseur:2008aa,Villani:2002aa}.
 In the context of hyperbolic conservation laws, kinetic formulations \cite{Lions:1994qy,Perthame:2002qy} offer a robust framework for understanding the propagation of shock waves, elucidating the macroscopic behavior of hyperbolic systems from a microscopic perspective.

 So-called velocity averaging lemmas are fundamental tools in the analysis of kinetic equations, providing insights into the regularity and compactness properties of macroscopic observables.
 They assert that, under certain conditions, the averages of solutions with respect to the velocity variable exhibit improved regularity---quantified in terms of fractional Sobolev or Besov spaces---compared to the original solutions.
 Velocity averaging lemmas have a long and rich history, dating back to the foundational work of Agoshkov \cite{Agoshkov:84} and Golse, Lions, Perthame, and Sentis \cite{Golse-etal:88} in the $L^2$ setting.
 They were later extended to general $L^p$ spaces ($p>1$) in \cite{Bezard:94} and \cite{DiPerna-etal:91}.
 This was followed by the optimal Besov space regularity proved in \cite{DeVorePetrova:01}.
-The topic of averaging lemmas under different conditions was further examined in various studies \cite{ArsenioMasmoudi:19, ArsenioSaint-Raymond:11, GolseSaint-Raymond:02, JabinVega:03, JabinVega:04, Jabin:2022aa, PerthameSouganidis:98, Tadmor:2006vn, Westdickenberg:02} (this list is by no means exhaustive).
+The study of averaging lemmas under various structural and regularity conditions has been pursued in numerous works \cite{Arsenio:2011aa,ArsenioMasmoudi:19,ArsenioSaint-Raymond:11, GolseSaint-Raymond:02, Jabin:2022aa, JabinVega:03, JabinVega:04, PerthameSouganidis:98, Tadmor:2006vn, Westdickenberg:02} (this list is by no means exhaustive), employing a wide range of analytical techniques, including wavelet decompositions, real-space approaches in time and space-time, Radon and $X$-transforms, duality-based dispersion estimates, and energy methods.

 Most research in this area has traditionally focused on the homogeneous case, where the coefficients of the equations are independent of the spatial variable $\mx$.
 However, the heterogeneous case, where the drift vector $\mff=\mff(\mx,\mlambda)$ depends on both the space ($\mx$) and velocity ($\mlambda$) variables, is equally important due to its relevance in more complex applications, where environmental variations significantly impact particle dynamics.